 Improved Access To Drop-off Points Will Reduce Access

 If the medication isn’t there for the taking, it can’t do any harm.
 The problem here is that parents and families don’t always know what to do with their medication.
-Some also fear stigma that might come from handing it in.
-One solution here is the drop box.
+Some also fear the stigma that might come from handing it in.
+One solution here is the dropbox.
 These secure boxes are the perfect place to dispose of unwanted medication.
-This method is already successful when backed with funding and respect to its users.
+This method is already successful when backed with funding and respect for its users.

 The Need For Improved Support for those Struggling With Addictions